 - Analytics and Advertising

-- Transfers of your personal information to other countries and safeguards used
+- Transfers of your personal data to other countries and safeguards used

 - Your right to object to the processing of your personal information for certain purposes

-- Consequences of not providing your personal information to us
+- Consequences of not providing your personal data to us

 - Changes to your information